Skip to content

 7. Test the integration

-Time to see if it works!
-In your Copilot Studio agent, try these queries:
+In your Copilot Studio agent, try queries like:

 "Find all open tasks assigned to the sales team"